 You can learn more about guitars for beginners in this article: Best Guitar Brands for Beginners

 Epiphone Is a Brand I Recommend for Beginners

 Once you’ve been playing for a while you are in a much better position to judge guitar quality.
 You know more about the guitar world, including which companies make gear best suited for certain styles of music.
 And that’s one way I think guitar brands are important for intermediate players: Since your goals are now clearer, you need to choose an instrument that matches those goals.

 For example, Jackson and Fender both make some outstanding electric guitars for intermediate players.
 But, even though the guitars are comparable in quality, if you are into extreme metal it is clear that Jackson is a better choice.
 Jackson is a brand that focuses on all of the things that make metal guitars great.
 If you play country or blues, you’d be better off going with the Fender.

 As an intermediate player, it is also time to consider where and how a guitar is made.
 Beginner guitars are made almost exclusively in Asia or Mexico.
 When it comes to labor and parts, these instruments are intended to be affordable, and that makes sense.

 Intermediate-level guitars are a mixed bag.
 Some are made overseas; some are made in North America.
 Some feature cost-cutting measures that impact quality, while others seem to stretch their resources to the point where you can’t figure out how they make any money.

-As an intermediate guitarist you have to balance cost, quality and your expectations of what a guitar can do for you.
+As an intermediate guitarist, you have to balance the cost, quality, and expectations of what a guitar can do for you.
 Some brands do a better job than others when it comes to offering quality gear for reasonable prices.

 Seagull Makes Amazing Intermediate-level Acoustic Guitars